-The 502 offers a little bit more room in the thigh, sits slightly below the waist and includs a taper down to the leg opening.
+The 502 offers a little bit more room in the thigh, sits slightly below the waist and includes a taper down to the leg opening.
 These feature a zip fly and a bit of stretch.

 510 Skinny Fit Jeans

 These are noticeable slimmer.
 Made from denim with stretch, these jeans have a lower rise and smaller leg opening.
 This gives you some mobility while not sacrificing the skinny jean look.

 511 Slim Fit Jeans

 The 511 is Levi’s standard slim fit jean.
 These are made with denim that includes a bit of stretch, they sit below the waist and they have narrow leg opening.

 These are a spinoff of the 511, but with a narrow fit through the thigh and a tapered leg.
 They also have a bit of stretch for comfort.